 The bottom swivels out to reveal the hidden heating chamber, and the top cap unscrews to reveal the mouthpiece.
 And at roughly 7.25 cubic inches (3.25 x 2.25 x 1) and weighing in at 6 ounces, the device is small and lightweight enough to fit in your pocket without any problems.

 Stay stealthy with the swivel-style heating chamber cover

-After loading up your herbs, it takes about 45 seconds for the chamber to heat up.
+After loading up your herbs, it takes about 45 seconds for the heating chamber to heat up.
 After that, you're ready to vape at your own pace--puffing as frequently as you desire.
 Odor is kept to a minimum (noticeable if someone is actually sniffing the device up close).
 If you screw the cap on, odor is kept to a minimum.
-You'll get nice, visible clouds of vapor that dissipate quickly.
+You'll get nice, visible vape clouds that dissipate quickly.